-The integrated ENDEC module allows Manchester encoding and decoding via a differential transceiver and phase lock loop at 10 Mbit/sec.
-Also included is a collision detect translator and diagnostic loopback capability.
+The integrated ENDEC module allows Manchester encoding and decoding via a differential transceiver and phase lock loop decoder at 10 Mbit/sec.
+Also included are collision detect translator and diagnostic loopback capability.
+The ENDEC module interfaces directly to the transceiver module, and also provides a fully IEEE compliant AUI (Attachment Unit Interface) for connection to other media transceivers.
 (Continued)